mateoconfeugo/storm-throttle/src/clj/dk-storm-throttle-shared/README.md

 # dk-storm-throttle-shared

-Library contain the spouts and bolts used by the topology as well as common functionality shared between topology and
+Library contain the spouts and bolts used by the topology as well as common functionality shared between topology and the governor proxy.

 ## Usage